Amarillo Warbirds

 The Amarillo Warbirds are a professional indoor football team based in Amarillo, Texas.
 They were initially based in Odessa, Texas, as the West Texas Warbirds with home games having been played at the Ector County Coliseum from 2020 to 2023, playing in a different league each year.
 The team initially intended to play in the 2024 incarnation of the Arena Football League but were replaced due to legal maneuvers by the West Texas Desert Hawks, who folded before the end of the infamous 2024 Arena Football League season.
-A revival of the Warbirds is set to play in 2026 at the Amarillo Civic Center with a league yet to be announced.
+A revival of the Warbirds is set to play in 2026 at the Amarillo Civic Center as a member of the National Arena League.

 History

 The Warbirds were the third arena/indoor football team based in Odessa, following the Odessa/West Texas Roughnecks (2004–2012) and the West Texas Wildcatters (2014).

 Original Warbirds

 Warbirds' original logo, 2020 to 2022.
 Both this and the 2023 logo are used for the 2026 revival.